Skip to content

 Definition

-Embroidered patches are tiny pieces of fabric with designs stitched in thread on a base material.
-They may contain text, logos, symbols, and decorative graphics and are frequently applied to uniforms, jackets, hats, and promotional clothing.
-The most important feature is the thread design, which provides the patch with a textured, raised surface, making it different from flat-printed versions.
+Embroidered patches are small pieces of fabric with designs stitched in thread onto a base material.
+They commonly include logos, text, symbols, or decorative graphics and are applied to uniforms, jackets, hats, and promotional clothing.
+The raised thread texture is what distinguishes embroidered patches from printed alternatives, which is a key factor when deciding how to order embroidered patches online for durability and appearance.

 How embroidery differs from printed designs